manniwood/mmpt/README.md

 MyBatis, much to its credit, can have new type handlers plugged into it.

-As of this writing (version 1.1), MMPT has a UUID type handler, and an IntegerArray type handler.

 PostgreSQL allows storing any type as an array, so as I grow this library, I will be adding type handlers for all of the array types.